emmaudeji/alx-system_engineering-devops/0x13-firewall/README.md

 # firewall

-The objectives of this project include
+The objectives of this project is to learn how to configure ufw (default unbuntu firewall) on servers.

--
+...